mnemnion/zitron/doc/zitron.md

 In the preceding sequence of directives, the AND operator is defined to have the lowest precedence.
-The OR operator is one precedence level higher.
+The OR operator is one precedence level higher[^¬].
 And so forth.
 Hence, the grammar would attempt to group the ambiguous expression

          a AND b OR c